Jump to:

 Try acne laser therapy

-Acne laser therapy with the 1726 nm wavelength on the AviClear™ device is the newest way to treat acne.
+Acne laser therapy is the newest way to treat acne.
 It’s popular because it’s prescription free and requires no routines.

-AviClear™ works by down-regulating the production of oil in the skin’s sebaceous glands.
-Other types of acne lasers can only kill acne bacteria.
+The technology works by down-regulating the production of oil in the skin’s sebaceous glands while also killing acne bacteria.
 They require repeat treatments to be effective.

 Consider steroid injections